TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/PageTitleApi.rst

 Therefore our custom provider should be loaded before `record`, the default provider which always returns a value.
-If the system extension :t3ext:`seo` is loaded and setting the :guilabel:`SEO Title` should override your complete custom title, you can load your provider after `seo`.
+If the system extension :t3ext:`seo` is loaded the default :guilabel:`SEO Title` has a particular format, you can override this by loading your custom provider after `seo`.

 .. index:: PageTitle; Priority